Quantum LOSR networks cannot generate graph states with high fidelity: Abstract

 \section{Abstract}

-Quantum networks lead to novel notions of locality and correlations which are not well understood.
-An important problem concerns the question which states can be experimentally prepared with a given network structure and which not.
-By exploiting the inflation technique and symmetry analysis, we prove that all multi-qubit graph states arising from a connected graph cannot originate from any bipartite network.
+Quantum networks lead to novel notions of locality and correlations and an important problem concerns the question of which quantum states can be experimentally prepared with a given network structure and devices and which not.
+We prove that all multi-qubit graph states arising from a connected graph cannot originate from any quantum network with bipartite sources, as long as feed-forward and quantum memories are not available.
 Moreover, the fidelity of a multi-qubit graph state and any network state cannot exceed $9/10$.
 Similar results can also be established for a large class of multi-qudit graph states.
-More specifically, the fidelity of any prime-dimensional graph state and states prepared in a bipartite network cannot exceed $0.95495$.